How an agency responds to an Ombudsman investigation

 Investigations

 Agencies are responsible for carrying out their functions.
 Where non-government entities are engaged to perform functions on behalf of an agency, the agency remains responsible for providing that function.
 If we receive a complaint about a non-government entity engaged by an agency, we will contact the relevant agency first.
-This provides the agency the opportunity to resolve the issue with the non-government entity.
+This gives the agency the opportunity to resolve the issue with the non-government entity.

 Responding to a request for information